wifi66/Actions-OpenWrt-1/README.md

 # Actions-OpenWrt

-Build OpenWrt image using GitHub Actions （注：此仓库FOK于 [HoldOnBro 大佬](https://github.com/HoldOnBro/Actions-OpenWrt)）
+Build OpenWrt image using GitHub Actions （注：此仓库FOK于 [HoldOnBro](https://github.com/HoldOnBro/Actions-OpenWrt)）

 Credit to ***P3TERX***, ***bin20088*** and ***flippy***，this is just a combination of their work.